CEDEUS/barrio-indicators-shiny/README.md

 ## What's the procedure to add a new barrios?

 - First you have to download the shapes and load everything in R
-- Add your current barrios file, and run the scripts to join
+- Add your current barrios file, and run the scripts in add_new_barrios folder